deathsec/instagram-py/README.rst

  Algorithm
 ===========

-**Instagram-Py** uses a very simple algorimthm for checking passwords efficiently , this section is dedicated for those who wish to recreate this program in any other language.
+**Instagram-Py** uses a very simple algorithm for checking passwords efficiently , this section is dedicated for those who wish to recreate this program in any other language.